bkaradzic/GENie/docs/scripting-reference.md

 _kind_ - project kind identifier.
 One of:

 * _ConsoleApp_ - console executable
-* _WindowedApp_ - application that runs in a desktop window.
+* _WindowedApp_ - application that runs in a window (Windows, Android, MacOS and iOS).
 Does not apply on Linux.
 * _StaticLib_ - static library
 * _SharedLib_ - shared library or DLL
 * _Bundle_ - Xcode: Cocoa Bundle, everywhere else: alias to _SharedLib_